KxSystems/docs/docs/basics/ipc.md

 q)neg[h]"a:10" / on the remote instance, sets the variable a to 10
 ```

-As per [sync messages](#sync-request-get), you can replace the string repesenting the code to execute as a list.
+Similar to [sync messages](#sync-request-get), you can replace the string representing the code to execute as a list.
 The following example uses [`0N!`](../ref/display.md) to echo data provided to the servers console

 ```q